 - Ebay for images of places – then follow that search and you’ll receive an email when new items are added

-- Real estate sites and apps for ancestor properties and in same area
+- Real estate sites and apps for info and photos about ancestor properties

 - 500 px